Polymer/old-docs-site/polymer.md

 By default, {{site.project_title}} creates [Shadow DOM](/platform/shadow-dom.html) from the first `<template>` in the element definition.
-The _benefit of using Shadow DOM is that it encapsulated markup and provides style scoping for elements_.
+The _benefit of using Shadow DOM is that it encapsulates markup and provides style scoping for elements_.

-For simpler elements that don't need the features of Shadow DOM, use the `lightdom` attribute to control how the element stamps out DOM. {{site.project_title}}
+For simpler elements that don't require the features of Shadow DOM, use the `lightdom` attribute to control how the element stamps out DOM. {{site.project_title}}
 will create [Light DOM](/platform/shadow-dom.html#shadow-dom-subtrees) from the first `<template>` rather than of Shadow DOM: